 Kids whose temper outbursts are routine might lack the self-control necessary to deal with frustration and anger and need more help managing those emotions.
 These steps can help:

 Listen and respond.
 Once your child puts the feelings into words, it's up to you to listen and say that you understand.
 If your child is struggling for words, offer some help: "so that made you angry," "you must have felt frustrated," or "that must have hurt your feelings."
 Offer to help find an answer if there's a problem to be solved, a conflict to be mended, or an apology to be made.
-Many times, feeling listened to and understood is all kids need to regain their composure.
-But while acknowledging your child's feelings, make it clear that strong emotions aren't an excuse for unacceptable behavior.
+Many times, feeling listened to and understood is all kids need to calm down.
+But while acknowledging your child's feelings, make it clear that strong emotions aren't an excuse for bad behavior.
 "I know you're mad, but it's still not OK to hit."
 Then tell your child some things to try instead.
 Some kids really just need to be "heard" first.

 Kids who've learned that it's not OK to yell, hit, and throw stuff when they're upset need other strategies for calming down when they're angry.
 Offer some ideas to help them learn safe ways to get the anger out or to find other activities that can create a better mood.